• Skip to primary navigation

 Chantelle’s training at ITS has her on the path of being an emerging Improviser in Sydney.
 Chantelle is a creative Speech Therapist who has had a passion for drama, storytelling and performance from as young as she can remember.
 Over the last decade working within the healthcare industry, Chantelle has taken a strong interest in the intersectionality between the arts and health.
 She is dedicated to supporting young people to ‘find their voice’, inner-strengths and confidence through self-expression.
 Chantelle brings a positive energy to that stage and teaching others.

-Master of Creative Arts Therapy – University of Melbourne
+Master of Speech Pathology – University of Sydney, completion December 2025

 Jordana Wegman